 These planetary science internships provide experience that leaves students confident knowing they have the skills and knowledge to succeed in the career world.

 In addition to planetary science internships, all Florida Tech students are encouraged to participate in research projects.
 This may entail hands-on observations with our telescopes or working with data from spacecraft such as the Hubble Space Telescope, the Cassini mission, or the Kepler Space Telescope.

-Students may choose from a wide range of research topics in space sciences, with subjects ranging from space weather, to solar physics, to planetary geology, to exoplanets and astrobiology.
-This research, alongside experience gathered from planetary science internships, allows our students to stand out among potential employers.
+Students may choose from a wide range of research topics in space sciences, with subjects ranging from space weather and solar physics, to planetary geology, exoplanets, and astrobiology.
+This research, along with experience gathered from planetary science internships, allows our students to stand out among potential employers.

-According to the American Institute of Physics, Florida Tech’s space science program is one of the largest in the U.S., in terms of B.S. degrees awarded annually.
-In fact, Florida Tech is one of only a few universities in the world to offer a bachelor's degree in planetary science.
-The unique program and fresh new curriculum make Florida Tech an exciting option for students interested in planetary science jobs.
-This may be due to the fact that it was established alongside the U.S. space program located just minutes from Kennedy Space Center and surrounded by planetary science jobs.
+According to the American Institute of Physics, Florida Tech’s space science program is one of the largest in the US in terms of B.S. degrees awarded annually.
+In fact, Florida Tech is one of only a few universities in the world to offer a BS in Planetary Science.

-Whether you want to study the effects of solar activity, examine the properties of planetary bodies in our solar system or unlock the mysteries of planets around other stars, a space science degree from Florida Tech sets you up for an array of planetary science jobs.
+Whether you want to study the effects of solar activity, examine the properties of planetary bodies in our solar system, or unlock the mysteries of planets around other stars, a space science degree from Florida Tech sets you up for a wide array of planetary science jobs.

 Planetary science jobs are varied and include such challenging professions as: